hieuvoquang87/vnstock-api/memory-bank/progress.md

 - Need to research vnstock library to understand full functionality
 - Need to determine authentication approach for MVP
 - Need to design database schema for historical data
+- Serverless cold start times may be an issue with Python
+- Need to evaluate cost implications of serverless deployment

 ## Metrics and Goals